 Completion requirements (Check detailed requirements for each graduate major.)

 Students must acquire 24 credits or more from 600-level courses as specified below, conduct supervised research, and pass the dissertation review and final examination.
 Those who are successful will earn a doctoral degree.

-Humanities and Social Science Courses A minimum of 2 credits Career Development Courses A minimum of 4 credits Acquisition of the designated Graduate Attributes (GAs) is required.
+Humanities and Social Science Courses A minimum of 2 credits Entrepreneurship Courses A minimum of 4 credits Acquisition of the designated Graduate Attributes (GAs) is required.
 Doctoral Major Courses and other 600-level courses 6 credits There may be cases in which only credits from Doctoral Major Courses can be counted.
-Research Seminars 12 credits

-Note: Master's students may take 600-level courses under certain circumstances.
-The credits attained will be counted toward the completion requirements for their doctoral program.
+Research Seminars Note: Master's students may take 600- 12 credits evel courses under certain circumstances.
+The credits attained will be counted toward the e e regeletie e ve eu lieure entre fan the sin de ste vel e ve even completion requirements for their doctoral program.